stacks-network/stacks/sBTC/nakamoto/blockchain_structure.md

 - The total number of Stacks blocks so far
 - The total amount of BTC spent to produce this chain as of the parent of this Bitcoin block
 - A VRF proof
-- The Stacks chainstate root hash as of the end of processing this block and all of its ancestors.
+- The Stacks chainstate root hash as of the end of processing this block and all of its ancestors
 - The Bitcoin block header
 - The consensus hash of the Bitcoin block
 - VDF calibration data (see [Extension: Overdue Term](./extensions/overdue_term.md))